EmotivesProject/databases/README.md

 Due to having the services split out and each having their own database, each database is simple.

-Designs can be found in dbml
+Designs can be found in dbml, images built using [https://dbdiagram.io/](https://dbdiagram.io/)